 White Chicks utilizes stereotypes for Kevin and Marcus that results in the continuation of harmful and isolating stereotypes in society.
 One black stereotype depicted by Kevin and Marcus’ actions in the movie is the incredible dancing skills of blacks.
 In a scene in a dance club, the two have a dance-off with the snobby Vandergeld sisters, and end up having ridiculously superior dance moves.
 The two breakdance like they have been learning since birth, and even manage to do headspins to conclude their routine.
 Compared to the stale moves of the white Vandergeld sisters, it is obvious that the film is contrasting the two stereotypes of dancing ability.
 Although dance moves may not be controversially offensive, it is regardless a stereotype that is further ingrained into society through viewing White Chicks.
 This stereotype places the assumption that blacks are naturally gifted with dancing ability, and that other races generally are not.
 Simply assuming that one race is superior to another (even in the context of dance) could easily offend these other races.
 By depicting a stereotype of blacks, although it may not be extremely controversial, spreads this stereotype and causes viewers to assume that all blacks are great dancers.
 The usage of this stereotype in White Chicks further isolates blacks from other races, even if the nature of the stereotype is not meant to insult the group it targets.
 The stereotype of blacks being great dancers as shown by Marcus and Kevin serves to separate blacks from other races in the eyes of the viewer, causing the stereotype and racism to spread throughout society.

 Kevin Copeland also embodies the stereotype of black athleticism in a scene where he chases down a purse snatcher.
 Kevin manages to leap over several fallen bikers, roll over the hood of a car, and tackle the thief while disguised as a woman.
 Kevin’s ability to run as fast as a purse snatcher, even in women’s shoes, is clearly a reference to the black stereotype for incredible athleticism.
 Kevin’s agility is questioned by another cop in the film, “what is this girl, a track star?”
 It is clear that the black stereotype for athleticism is used in White Chicks for comedic effect, but how could its usage negatively impact blacks and society?
 In his article “The Ball Curve: Calculated Racism and the Stereotype of African American Men” Dr. Ronald E. Hall ponders the implications of the athlete stereotype attributed to blacks.
 By contrasting IQ scores between blacks and whites with races performing in the NFL and NBA, Dr. Hall analyzes the stereotype of the “dumb black.”
 Despite the overall high IQ’s of those with European descent and professional sports teams being largely African American, Dr. Hall strives to tear down this stereotype and its supposed tie to genetics using examples of exceptions to this stereotype (107-111).
 The stereotype of the “dumb black” emphasizes that blacks are genetically determined to be less intelligent but more athletic, an extremely racist and offensive stereotype.
 Although White Chicks does not display the lack of intelligence aspect, the stereotype of the athletic black is certainly tied to the insulting “dumb black” stereotype.
 By portraying Kevin’s unbelievable athleticism even while wearing women’s shoes, White Chicks lends support to the “dumb black” stereotype.
 Even if Kevin’s intelligence is not insulted, stereotyping blacks as athletic reinforces this and other closely related stereotypes in the audience’s mind.
 White Chicks presents the stereotype of the athletic black and further ingrains this offensive generalization in its audience.
+You’re doing good intertextual work here.